cnoe-io/idpbuilder/examples/ref-implementation/README.md

 - [idpbuilder](https://github.com/cnoe-io/idpbuilder/releases/latest): version `0.0.2` or later
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): version `1.27` or later
+- Your computer should have at least 6 GB RAM allocated to Docker.
+If you are on Docker Desktop, see [this guide](https://docs.docker.com/desktop/settings/mac/).

 **Optional**

-- AWS credentials: if you want to create AWS resources
+- AWS credentials: Access Key and secret Key.
+If you want to create AWS resources in one of examples below.

 ## Installation